allan9595/Employee_Directory_Techdegree/Readme.md

 **Employee_Directory_Techdegree**

-This app calls an [https://randomuser.me/](https://randomuser.me/) and pulls random people's data back.
+This app calls the API [https://randomuser.me/](https://randomuser.me/) and pulls random people's data back.
 You can search our employees based on their name from keyboard.
 When you click on the card, it will open a modal.
 You can toggle forward and back.
 This project build with HTML, SCSS, and Jquery.

 You can visit the live version at [https://allan9595.github.io/Employee_Directory_Techdegree/](https://allan9595.github.io/Employee_Directory_Techdegree/)